begh-azka/active_directory_learning/6_Group_Policy_Management/interactive_logon.md

 # Setting up Logon Banner

-- Go to Group Policy Management Tool and create a new GPO at doamin level "Interactive-Logon"
+- Go to Group Policy Management Tool and create a new GPO at domain level named "Interactive-Logon"
 - Then edit it and go to **Computer Configuartion -> Policies -> Windows Settings -> Security Settings -> Local Policies -> Security Options**
 - Finally, select **Interactive logon: Message tile and Message text** (2 different settings).
 - In message tile, enter something like "CAUTION!" and in message text enter "Only Authorized Users Allowed."